sclab-io/sclab-io.github.io/src/en/source/index.html.md

 ![API Page Screen Shot](./images/token_screen_shot.png)

-# API Action
+# API Action - Server

-API action is a function to collectively change the screen of users who are connected to a specific situation (emergency, etc.) in an external service.
+  API Action - Server is a function to collectively change the screen of users who are connected to a specific situation (emergency, etc.) in an external service.
   Actions only work after publishing, and endpoints that do not have actions registered do not work.

 ## Run Action